 One thing is for sure, it will not give you the true resonant point, unless the antenna's input impedance (at resonance) is exactly R50 +jØ; a very rare occurrence indeed!
 Fact is, it is possible to damage some transceivers even though the SWR appears to be low.

 The SWR vs. Resonance Myth

-A very common belief is that the lowest SWR point is always the exact resonant point.
+A very common belief is that the lowest VSWR point is always the exact resonant point.
 This is a myth!
 For example, an unmatched, HF mobile antenna, of decent quality, will have an average input impedance of ≈25 ohms at resonance.
-This represents an SWR of 2:1.
+This represents an VSWR of 2:1.
 This fact can be easily demonstrated by measuring the input impedance with an antenna analyzer.

 Depending on the transceiver in question, the resulting reactance may or may not cause any major problems, but it is still advisable to properly match your antenna.
 It should be noted, however, if your antenna doesn't require matching (input impedance ≈50 ohms), you need a better antenna and/or mounting scheme!

-Coaxial myth one: Several antenna manufacturers suggest using a specific length coax cable between the transceiver, and the antenna.
-Or, they suggest using an open stub cut to some length.
+Coaxial myth one: The coax feed line must be a specific length.
+Several antenna manufacturers suggest using a specific length coax cable between the transceiver, and the antenna, or they suggest using an open stub cut to some length.
 Both of these schemes are SWR patches, not fixes.
 Shunt matching is the only correct way to match a remotely tuned HF mobile antenna to 50 ohms.
 If you read the article, you'll know why.